jFarrow02/devops-bootcamp/ch10-kubernetes/15-helm-pkg-mgr.md

 You can search **Helm Hub** public registry, or running `helm search <keyword>` for public charts.
 There are also **private** registry tools for sharing within organizations.

 #### Templating Engine
 Template manifests for deploying similar components.
+Defines a common blueprint for the components.
 Dynamic values are replaced by placeholders: `{{ .Values.<name> }}`.
 Values are supplied in a `values.yaml` file, or with command line `--set` flag.
 This is practical for CI/CD automated build pipelines.
+Instead of having multiple yaml files for each component, you can now have one yaml file and replace the values dynamically with `values.yaml`.
+Also useful for deploying same applications across different environments.

 ### Helm Chart Structure
 ```